starquakee/starquakee.github.io/_pages/about.md

 ## Publications

 - **MetaDE: Evolving Differential Evolution by Differential Evolution** - _TEVC_
-  - keep a secret temperately
+  - MetaDE is a GPU-accelerated evolutionary framework that optimizes Differential Evolution (DE) strategies via meta-level evolution.
+The source code of MetaDE is publicly accessible at: https://github.com/EMI-Group/metade.

-- **Unleashing the Potential of Differential Evolution by Simple yet Diverse Strategies** - _Under Submission_
+[//]: # (- **Unleashing the Potential of Differential Evolution by Simple yet Diverse Strategies** - _Under Submission_)

-  - keep a secret temperately
+[//]: # (  - keep a secret temperately)

 ---